 Kids aren’t cheap.
 That’s the consensus among both the government and parents, but exactly how much they cost is up for debate.

-The U.S. Department of Agriculture used to publish an annual report that calculated the average cost of raising a child to adulthood, not including college expenses.
-It was last published in 2017 and found the cost of raising a child born in 2015 was $233,610, assuming the child was born to a middle-income, married couple.
+For years, the U.S. Department of Agriculture published an annual report that calculated the average cost of raising a child to adulthood, not including college expenses.
+That report hasn’t been undated since 2017, but at that time, it found the cost of raising a child born in 2015 was $233,610.
+That assumes the child was born to a middle-income, married couple.
+When adjusted for inflation, the number jumps to $267,233 in 2021 dollars, based on data from the Bureau of Labor Statistics.

-The government numbers aren’t necessarily reflective of all families’ experiences though.
+The government numbers aren’t necessarily reflective of all families’ experiences, though.
 There are a number of circumstances and choices that can increase or decrease the cost of child rearing.
+As Groves notes, “You can provide a simple, good life for much less.”

 How Much Does It Cost to Raise a Child?

-For children born in 2015, average spending is expected to break down into the following percentages, according to the USDA:
+For children born in 2015, average spending breaks down into the following percentages, according to the USDA:

-Those percentages can vary significantly depending on a child’s age and the family’s lifestyle.
 In 2019, LendEDU, an online marketplace for financial products, surveyed 1,000 parents who had a child between the ages of 1 and 3.
-They found parents spent an average of $13,186 per year raising their child, although the median cost was only $6,000.
+They were specifically looking for how much does a baby cost and discovered parents spent an average of $13,186 during their child’s first year, although the median cost was only $6,000.

-While publishing average costs can be helpful for budgeting purposes, they can also paint an overly bleak picture of parenting.
+While average costs can be helpful for budgeting purposes, they can also paint an overly bleak picture of parenting.
 Many parents can and do spend significantly less.
-“If the (COVID-19) pandemic has taught us anything, it’s that a lot of needs, or things we thought were needs, are actually wants,” Chatzky says.
+“It’s OK to not be giving your kids what Instagram says you should be,” Groves says.

 Factors That Influence Child Raising Costs

 While cost estimates can be a helpful benchmark for parents, they may overstate certain costs while ignoring others.
-“Cost of living and family support are things you have to consider,” Paul says.
+“Cost of living and family support are things you have to consider,” says Anthony Paul, managing director and co-founder of The Hamilton Group, a financial planning firm in Greenwood Village, Colorado.

 Grandparents nearby who are willing to babysit for free can all but wipe out child care expenses.
 Meanwhile, monthly mortgage and rent payments may be lower for those living in states with affordable housing, such as South Dakota and Michigan.